Copp31/Code-parts/README.md

 *If you write a test, it's essential to follow the scripts/dev/EasyTest.js model.*

-#### Step 1 : write the correct classNameString, type and class' name
+#### :one: Step 1 : write the correct classNameString, type and class' name

 The name of the .js test needs to be the same as the .txt script.
 The **classNameString** is the name of your .txt and .js file.
 The class name also needs to be the same.